-Conservatorium’s new Keyboard Club the key to unlocking Coast’s accessible music lesson shortage08-Jul-2021
+Conservatorium’s new Keyboard Club the key to unlocking Coast’s accessible music lesson shortage

 The launch of Central Coast Conservatorium of Music’s (CCCM) newest program – Keyboard Club – has seen an unprecedented number of registrations from Central Coast families, with over eighty percent of classes reaching capacity within one week of the new program’s announcement.

-Keyboard Club, which is scheduled to start in the second week of term 3 and is open to students from kindergarten to year 10, is designed to address the gap for accessible, cost-effective and engaging music lessons on the Central Coast.
+Keyboard Club is open to students from kindergarten to year 10, is designed to address the gap for accessible, cost-effective and engaging music lessons on the Central Coast.

 CCCM Artistic Director Patrick Brennan identified the Conservatorium’s goal of all Central Coast children having access to quality music lessons as the main driving force behind the development of the new program.